escobarana/devops-smart-car/istio/README.md

 kubectl apply -f canary-deployment.yml
 ````

-To access the service through the web browser:
+To access the service through the web browser we use minikube to build a tunnel:

 ````shell
 minikube service smartcarapp-svc